raphsilva/corpus-4p/annotation/README.md

 ### Generation of files

 Run the file `generate.py` with Python 3.6.
-It'll generate files in `doublecheck` to help check the annotation.
+It'll generate files in `preview` to help check the annotation.
 If anything is wrong, go back to the manual annotation process to fix it.
 If everything is right, get the output files in `/dataset/whole`.